 An indication of the time commitment to undertake the Program is provided below:

-- There are three modules designed across five study themes.
+- There are eight topics designed across five study themes.

-Total (approximately): 64 hours face to face and 43.5 hours self-paced/webinar learning.
+Total (approximately): 40 hours interactive Zoom sessions and approximately 40 hours independent self-paced learning.
 Number of hours may vary due to participant’s learning style.

 The Training Program will cover content specifically designed for rural and remote practice in Queensland, selected from the following key areas: